-At this stage of the development Rapid Prototyping may be used as an additional means of validation.
-A "Soft Prototype" - automatically generated from a particular Architectural ECU Model - may be rehosted to a Rapid Prototyping Hardware platform for "on-board" and/or "man-in-the-loop" validation of the design concept prior to the implementation.
+At this stage of the development Rapid Prototyping might be used as an additional means of validation.
+A "Soft Prototype" - automatically generated from a particular Architectural ECU Model - might be rehosted to a Rapid Prototyping Hardware platform for "on-board" and/or "manin-the-loop" validation of the design concept prior to the implementation.